 How to Extend Your Carpet’s Life

-Synthetic fibers dominate as a material used for the making of carpets – polyester, nylon, olefin and etc. Except when placed on stairs, these synthetic fibers do no wear out, they just become a not so pleasant sight.
-Not only that, but the fibers flatten out, they crush or mat down, or simply get scratched.
+Unless placed on stairs, these synthetic fibres do no wear out, they just become a not so pleasant sight.
+Not only that, but the fibres flatten out, they crush or mat down, or simply get scratched.

-The answer of why carpets scratch lies in the gritty soil and sand that is left in them.
-When we walk on them, the soil and sand rub against the fibers and damage them.
-Although you could clean the rest of soil and sand, the damage done is… undone.
-The experts in the carpet cleaning industry call this traffic lane gray.
+When we walk on them, the soil and sand rub against the fibres and damage them.
+Although you could clean the rest of the soil and sand, the damage done is… undone.
+The experts in the carpet cleaning industry call this traffic lane grey.
 Those areas are the nightmare for both households and expert carpet cleaners.

 So, what measures you could take to prolong the life of your carpet?
 See below!